 If you wrote the book in your native tongue and translated it yourself into (choppy or confusing) English: Hire a native English speaker, who is not an editor but who is reasonably fluent in your own language, to translate your material into native-sounding English.
 Do not hire a translator who is not a native-English speaker.
 I’m repeating the word “native” a lot because it’s really important.
 Only a native speaker will get all the idioms right, and all the common expressions right.
-Only a native speaker, someone who grew up speaking English every day, can make what you’ve written sound like native English.
+Only a native speaker, someone who grew up speaking English in the home every day, can make what you’ve written sound like native English.
 And that’s the level of writing quality you need before you approach an editor, if you hope to be quoted a normal, affordable price.

 Keep in mind that the person you hire does not have to be a translator by profession.
 Any native English speaker who also is fluent in your own tongue will most likely be able to do the job effectively, and at far less than a professional translator would cost.
 If you aren’t sure whether the person you have in mind is up to the task, you are welcome to send me a sample of their translating—just a few translated paragraphs will suffice—and I’ll be able to tell you from that whether they are a genuine native English speaker and if their English is good enough for you to pay them to translate your book.
 I do this as a courtesy for ESL authors and would not charge you for this.